openhab/openhab-docs/installation/reverse-proxy.md

 ### Add authorization and cookie directives in NGINX Configuration

-This is an important new requirment in openHAB 3.0 and later versions.
+This is an important new requirement in openHAB 3.0 and later versions.
 This is not required prior to openHAB 3.0.
 You must add the following two directives underneath the `add_header` (in the `server` block) and `proxy_set_header` (in the `location /` block) items respectively:

 ```text